 Field tests have shown that the app engages learners effectively.
-The app is fully intuitive so that learners can proceed without the help of an adult.
-Stories – read aloud while both illustration and text appear on the screen – set the context of the interactive activities and games that follow
+The app is also fully intuitive so that learners can proceed without the help of an adult.
+Stories provide the context for the interactive activities and games that follow

-Entrenched understanding of numbers, shapes, and colours
+- Entrenched understanding of numbers, shapes, and colours

-Awareness of letter-sound relationships
+- Awareness of letter-sound relationships

-Improved listening skills
+- Improved listening skills

-Improved perceptual and fine motor skills
+- Improved perceptual and fine motor skills

-Enhanced interest in the immediate surroundings
+- Enhanced interest in the immediate surroundings

-Enhanced academic confidence.
+- Enhanced academic confidence.